South Korean President's confidante returns to South Korea for grilling from prosecutors

 Her access to confidential government documents has led to noisy demands for Park’s ouster, with thousands taking to the streets Saturday demanding that she step down.

-Upon arrival she was surrounded by a crush of journalists and protesters which at times threatened to knock her off her feet.
+A crush of journalists and protesters surrounded Choi when she arrived back Monday, at times threatening to knock her off her feet.

 “My apologies to the public,” she said.
 “Please forgive me.”